siddharth201/MyNotes/Swift/Multithreading/OperationQueue/OperationQueue.md

 ---

 ### 🚀 Final One-Line Summary (Memorize)
 > **OperationQueue is best used when tasks are stateful, cancellable, and interdependent, such as image loading pipelines or multi-step data processing workflows.**

+# Q. Does OperationQueue have some notify machenism?